Influenza in education and care services

 To limit opportunities for contact with the influenza virus:

 - promote effective hand hygiene and cough etiquette

 - wash hands regularly with soap and water, and dry thoroughly afterwards

 - alcohol-based hand rub is effective if hands are not visibly dirty or greasy (should be kept out of reach of children and only used with adult supervision)

 - cover coughs and sneezes, preferably with a disposable tissue

 - have tissues readily available

 - throw used tissues immediately into the bin

-- regularly clean classroom facilities: desks, chairs, door handles, taps, computers and equipment
+- regularly clean classroom facilities: desks, chairs, door handles, taps, computers, equipment etc

 - ensure staff, volunteers and children with flu-like symptoms stay at home until symptom free.